wercker-labs/wercker-blog/source/posts/2013-07-10-deploying-golang-to-heroku.md

     │ passed │ 100.0%   │ master │ 0687f5fd │ 07/10/13 13:04:05 │ Adds Procfile to tell heroku how to run │
     ├────────┼──────────┼────────┼──────────┼───────────────────┼─────────────────────────────────────────┤

-## Triggering an deployment to heroku
+## Triggering a deployment to heroku

-When your build passed successfully you can deploy it to heroku by executing the `wercker deploy` command.
+When your build passed successfully you can deploy it to Heroku by executing the `wercker deploy` command.
 This command will list your last successful builds and lets you pick the target to deploy to.
 This is especially helpful when you have multiple targets like an staging and production environment.

     $ wercker deploy
     -----------------------